Kyle333-glitch/react-native-virtual-piano/README.md

 - Visibility in submissions gallery

 ### How can we improve?
-- Not every student can create an app in only 30 days, leading to rushed apps.
+- Not everyone can finish an app in just 30 days, which leads to rushed results.
-- It's hard to code 40 hours in 30 days.
 - The vast majority of people don't have a Mac to code in SwiftUI and Swift.
 - Even if you use React Native, you can't plug in an iPhone to test the app.
 - You need a mac for an iOS Simulator, so every time you want to test your app, you have to keep a physical device with you with Expo Go, which only has a limited set of native modules.